Last updated January 24, 2023

 To accelerate the inclusion and implementation of targeted HIV, TB, and malaria activities for migrant and other populations living in complex operating environments, they must be prioritized in national policies, programs and financing.
 The UN Foundation has consulted with UN and non-UN humanitarian stakeholders to discuss how we can accelerate efforts that promote the inclusion of migrant, marginalized, and last-mile populations in global health policy, financing, and disease-specific programs at the national, regional, and international levels.

 Over the past six months, the UN Foundation hosted cross-sectoral consultations with multilateral, government, and civil society partners across the humanitarian-development nexus to identify ways to extend and sustain community-based malaria, HIV, and TB interventions to people on the move, communities facing disaster, crises or conflict, and other hard to reach populations.

 These conversations have supported the generation of best practices and case studies and allowed for the development of targeted recommendations for donors, humanitarian partners, and countries that host large migrant and displaced populations.

-Dana McLaughlin is a Senior Global Health Associate at the UN Foundation, where she has worked since 2016.
-In her current role, Dana leads the UN Foundation’s work on migration-related health issues and supports the global health team’s work on multilateral partnerships, WHO reform and financing, pandemic preparedness, and global health security.
+Dana McLaughlin is a former Senior Global Health Associate at the UN Foundation.
+In her most recent role, Dana led the UN Foundation’s work on migration-related health issues and supports the global health team’s work on multilateral partnerships, WHO reform and financing, pandemic preparedness, and global health security.
 Dana holds a master’s in public health from Johns Hopkins’ Bloomberg School of Public Health.
 She is based in Washington, DC.
 You can follow her on Twitter at @dmclaughlin_mph.

 To get the latest Global Health news from experts like Dana, subscribe to our monthly newsletter.